 Rudy Owens is a Detroit native who grew up in the Midwest and attended public schools in University City, Missouri, just outside of St. Louis.
 He spent much of his adult life living in the West Coast states of Oregon, Washington, and Alaska.
 He has a professional background in communications, international relations, and public health.
-He earned a master’s degree in from the University of North Carolina at Chapel Hill in journalism and a masters in public health degree from the University of Washington School of Public Health.
+He earned a master’s degree from the University of North Carolina at Chapel Hill in journalism and a master of public health degree from the University of Washington School of Public Health.

 As a writer and photographer, Owens has travelled around the world and throughout the United States.
 His photographs on issues from human rights to life in contemporary Greenland to community supported agriculture have appeared in the New York Times and in numerous publications and as one-man photo shows in Portland, Seattle, and Anchorage.
 He continues to work on photojournalism projects about America’s heartland, most recently on the economic struggles and decline of the two great American industrial cities he has called home—St. Louis and Detroit.